Trianan/TrianansHomeForWaywardHaskell/README.md

-# LinearHaskellgebra
+# TrianansHomeForWaywardHaskell
-Linear algebra explored through the Haskell programming language.
+Random Haskell code; some neat functions, some linear algebra stuff, all amateur AF.